Country music star Gabby Barrett to headline 2022 REHAB Telethon - NewsBreak

 Country music star Gabby Barrett to headline 2022 REHAB Telethon

-ABILENE, Texas (KTAB/KRBC) — Country music star Gabby Barrett will headline the 52nd Annual West Texas Rehabilitation Center Telethon & Auction along with Sawyer Brown Jan.
+ABILENE, Texas (KTAB/KRBC) — Country music star Gabby Barrett will headline the 52nd Annual West Texas Rehabilitation Center Telethon & Auction on Jan.
 22.

 Barrett has quickly risen to the top in the country music world.
 She was crowned the Academy of Country Music’s (ACM) New Female Artist of the Year and was the youngest artist with a #1 debut on county radio in more than two decades.